-Manufacturing industry: Minimum investment in long-term tangible and intangible assets in the amount of CZK 50 million in regions with high unemployment, of which at least CZK 25 million must be invested in new machinery; in "other" regions CZK 100 million, of which at least CZK 50 million must be invested in machinery.
-Additional conditions related to higher value added (min. salary, min. percentage of employees with university education, or partial investment in research and development) must be met in developed regions.
+Manufacturing industry Minimum investment in long-term tangible and intangible assets in the amount of CZK 40 million in regions with high unemployment, of which at least CZK 20 million must be invested in new machinery; in "other" regions CZK 80 million, of which at least CZK 40 million must be invested in machinery.
+Lower thresholds apply for SMEs.
+Additional conditions related to higher value added (min. salary, min. percentage of employees with university education, or partial investment in research and development) must be met (with some exceptions).

-Technological centres: A minimum of CZK 10 million must be invested and at least 20 new jobs created.
+Technological centres A minimum of CZK 10 million must be invested and at least 20 new jobs created.
 At least CZK 5 million must be invested in machinery.
 Lower thresholds apply for SMEs.